Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     b.
 In the above component, **selector** is what will go into the tag in the HTML to indicate where the component (*i.e.*, a directive) is to be inserted, **template** is the html string that is placed there, and **styleUrls** (or **styles**) allows us to incorporate css into our particular component.
 Note that the template could contain interpolated values string by using ES6 template literal syntax.

-2. The *selector* can be a \<tag>, or it can be an *id* or *class*.
+2. The *selector* can be a \<tag>, or it can be an *attribute* or *class*.
 In such case, our code might look like:
     ```javascript
     import { Component } from '@anglar/core';

     @Component({
+        selector: 'app-root',
-        selector: '#app-root',  //or, for a class: '.app-root',
+        //or, for a class: '.app-root',
+        //or, for an attribute: '[app-root]'
         template: `Goodbye, Cruel World!`,
     })
     ```
+    **Note**: the selector cannot be an element id.

-3. Each component must have one, and only one, template.
+3. Each component **must have one, and only one, template**.
 The template can be an HTML string, or can be a template contained in an HTML file, in which case the key name will be **templateUrl**.

-4. Another key in the @Component is **styles**, which contains strings of styles, or **styleUrls**, which contains an array of paths to style pages.
-In either case, the value is an array of strings, or Urls.
+4. Another key in the @Component decorator object is **styles**, which has a value of an array of style strings (or template literals if we want multi-ine), or **styleUrls**, which contains an array of paths to style pages.
+In either case, the value is an array, of strings or Urls.
 This is a prominent feature of Ng4: **view encapsulation**, which allows us to target styling to specific views.
 It does this by application of a **Shadow DOM**, running a separate DOM for each component behind the scenes.
 However, this is not supported by all browsers, so Ng4 emulates this by adding its own attributes to each HTML tag, as so:
     ```html
     <div>
         <component _nghost-pax-1>